ntap-johanneswagner/kompaktlivelab23/README.md

 ___
 **This time, no files are needed, all information are in the guide**

+You remember the Pac-Man application we've created earlier?
+The one with the very very important highscore data?
+Having the data stored in persistent volumes is only the half of a good data management.
+We have also to ensure that if bad things are happening, we can recover from them.
+For this we will use Astra Control Centern (short ACC).

 We will use Astra Control Center to create :
 - a manual snapshot (ie on-demand)
 - a manual backup (ie on-demand)